openeuropa/documentation/docs/how-to-contribute.md

 ### Feature requests

-This section guides you through submitting an enhancement suggestion for OpenEuropa, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting a feature request for OpenEuropa, including completely new features and minor improvements to existing functionality.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+Before creating a feature request, please check [this list](#before-submitting-a-feature-request) as you might find out that you don't need to create one.
+When you are creating a feature request, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](issue-template.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting A Feature Request